j1mr10rd4n/Recorderjs/README.md

 ## A plugin for recording/exporting the output of Web Audio API nodes

+NB - this is a copy of [Matt Diamond's Recorderjs](https://github.com/mattdiamond/Recorderjs), made because it looks like he's not currently maintaining it.

 ### Syntax
 #### Constructor
     var rec = new Recorder(source [, config])